irajPatel/Digital-Design-Convey-Life-Counter-FSM-/README.md

     This command opens a graphical viewer showing the synthesized netlist, which provides insights into the synthesized logic structure.

-## File Structure

-- `counter.v`: Contains the Verilog code for the counter module.
-- `counter_tb.v`: The testbench used for simulating the counter module.
-- `README.md`: Documentation for the project.

 ## Conclusion